KKhushhalR2405/Gender-Flask/README.md

 # Gender-Flask
-ML Model for gender classification deployed to Web app using FLASK
+ML Model for gender classification deployed to Web app using Flask